alexkit/kDown/README.md

         }
     },true);

-kDown has an internal ´event´ object which is used by the ´isShortcut´ method.
-If you want to use your own ´event´ object, you can simply pass it as the second argument of the method.
+kDown has an internal `event` object which is used by the `isShortcut` method.
+If you want to use your own `event` object, you can simply pass it as the second argument of the method.

-### ´.isDown( keys[, event] )´
+### `.isDown( keys[, event] )`

-Behaves like ´whenDown´, but inside an event handler, and without a callback.
+Behaves like `whenDown`, but inside an event handler, and without a callback.

 #### Example